paulroujansky/chess/README.md

 ## Install dependencies

-In order to install them manually, run the following command:
+Use the following command to install dependencies:

     pip install -r requirements.txt

 # Usage

+## CLI

+Install the following requirements:

+    pip install -r requirements-mpl.txt

-Run the following command to run an example game (computer vs computer):
+Use the following command to run an example game (computer vs computer):

     python example_game.py

-Run the following command to play against computer using CLI:
+Use the following command to play against computer using CLI:

     python example_game_human.py

+## GUI

+Install the following requirements:

+    pip install -r requirements-qt.txt

-Run the following command to play against computer (or human) using GUI:
+Use the following command to play against computer (or human) using GUI:

     python gui_qt.py